petemit/WouldYouRather/README.md

 # Would You Rather Project
+This simple project is a fun and simple "Would You Rather" question game allowing multiple users to create questions with two options, as well as answer those questions.
+The app also includes a leaderboard to allow users to compete on the number of combined answered questions and questions asked.

+## Technologies used
+React, Redux, React-Redux, some React-Bootstrap (for some UI)

+## How to Launch

+Please run
+`npm install`
+`npm start`

+# Starter code description

 This is the starter code for the final assessment project for Udacity's React & Redux course.